cybersnow02/Debian-Update-ISO/README.md

 Why you need this?
 The Update-ISO sets is a way to update your actual Debian distribution with an updated one (of the same distribution name), WITHOUT downloading the whole new ISOs sets.
+It is also used for Offline use, if you don't have access to the Internet or if you are a technician that want to update remote systems for an Intranet.
-These steps will create new ISOs that will superseed the ISO you already downloaded in the past.
-So it take alot less disk space because only the updated packages are included in the Update-ISOs set.
+These steps will create new ISOs that will superseed the ISOs you already downloaded in the past.
+So it takes alot less disk space because only the updated packages are included in the Update-ISOs set.
 So don't delete your older ISOs!
 You will still need them!
 As soon as you will have your new Update-ISOs built, you can